-The UL Hospitals Group has announced a visiting ban at six hospitals to minimise the spread of Coronavirus (COVID-19).
-Photograph: Dara Mac Donail The Irish Times
+The UL Hospitals Group has announced a visiting ban at six hospitals in counties Limerick, Clare and Tipperary as a precaution to minimise the spread of Coronavirus (COVID-19).

 The visitor ban covers University Hospital Limerick, University Maternity Hospital Limerick, St John's Hospital, Croom Orthopaedic Hospital in Co Limerick; Nenagh Hospital in Co Tipperary and Ennis Hospital in Co Clare.